mvysny/vaadin-boot/README.md

 When the database grows bigger, it's much better to use [flyway](https://flywaydb.org/) database migration tool to update your database schema automatically on every app startup.
 Please see [jdbi-orm-vaadin-crud-demo](https://github.com/mvysny/jdbi-orm-vaadin-crud-demo) for an example.
+Generally you should run Flyway on app startup from your `Bootstrap` class, to automatically upgrade the database.
+Then, place the migration scripts to the `src/main/resources/db/migration` folder.

 Note that the tests will also bootstrap the database.
-This way you don't have to waste your time mocking/faking data loading code; instead you can test the application as-is.
+This way you don't have to waste your time mocking/faking data loading code - instead you can test the application as-is since you'll have everything up-and-running, including services and the database.

 ### Services